AsimKhan2019/Resturant-Scanner/USERGUIDE.md

 ### 1.1 Visual Studio & Xamarin
 The project uses Xamarin as its core technology.
 Xamarin is an open-source platform for building modern and performant applications for iOS, Android, and Windows with .NET.
 Xamarin is an abstraction layer that manages communication of shared code with underlying platform code.
 Xamarin runs in a managed environment that provides conveniences such as memory allocation and garbage collection.

 Xamarin applications can be written on PC or Mac and compile into native application packages, such as an .apk file on Android, or an .ipa file on iOS.
-Xamarin applications are writing using the Visual Studio software suite.
+Xamarin applications are written using the Visual Studio software suite.

 Visual Studio and Xamarin can be installed by following this guide - https://docs.microsoft.com/en-us/xamarin/get-started/installation/?pivots=windows.

 ### 1.2 Git
 Git has been used for version control and the repository is stored on the University of Glasgow's private GitLab server.
 You will need to install Git in order to retrieve the project files.
 Git can be installed using this tutorial - https://git-scm.com/book/en/v2/Getting-Started-Installing-Git.

-Once Git has installed, you will be able to clone the repository using the command below:
+Once Git has been installed, you will be able to clone the repository using the command below:
 ```
 git clone https://stgit.dcs.gla.ac.uk/tp3-2019-se06/se06-main.git
 ```